top of page

 PRESENTATION

-Siargao Masaya is a Swiss NGO funded by Stephanie Roth in 2010.
-It actively and lastingly supports the poorest families of Siargao, a island located in the South-East of the Philippines in the province of Surigao del Norte, with the aim to provide local community access to education and financial autonomy.
+Siargao Masaya is a Swiss charity set up in 2010 by Stéphanie Roth Gana.
+The association provides active, long-term support to the poorest families on Siargao, an island in the south-east of the Philippines in the province of Surigao del Norte, with the aim of providing local communities with access to education and healthcare.

-Tourism is developing more and more in Siargao.
-The majority of businesses are now owned by foreigners or mixed couples, hence the increase in land value in recent years.
-Many families, by necessity, decide to sell their land and thus lose the opportunity to generate further income.
+Tourism is also growing on the island.
+The majority of businesses are now owned by foreigners or mixed couples, driving up land values.
+Many families, out of necessity, decide to sell their land, thus losing the opportunity to generate additional income.

-To help provide for the household, children are often forced to work at a very young age or to care for their siblings rather than go to school.
+To help support the household, children often find themselves having to work at a very young age and/or look after their brothers and sisters instead of going to school.

 Masaya : a name, a symbol

 Masaya means "happy" in Tagalog, the national language of the Philippines.
-The aim of the association is to offer hope and happiness to those who are helpless when facing access to education, the local economy and basic health care.
+The aim of the association is to offer hope to those who are deprived of access to education and basic healthcare.

-Symbol of the Siargao Masaya association, the spiral of Shiva’s eye evokes the beginning of a new cycle through the collaboration of different cultures.
-This shellfish also represents the luck, a chance to give the communities of Siargao a choice for the future by having a fresh start.
+The symbol of the Siargao Masaya association: the spiral of Shiva's eye evokes the beginning of a new cycle thanks to collaboration between different cultures.
+This shell also represents luck, a chance to give the communities of Siargao a choice for the future and to envisage a new beginning.

 bottom of page